-- 3 tbsp of vegetable oil (may need extra)
+- 4 tbsp vegetable oil (may need extra)

 Preparing the Filling

-Add the rice vermicelli noodles and cook as directed by the packaging.
+- Add the rice vermicelli noodles and cook as directed by the packaging.
 Once cooked, drain and leave aside to cool.
-Do not rinse the noodles with water.

 - Fresh cooked tofu are usually sold in plastic packaging at your Asian groceries.
 It is stored in the fridge section and has a slight golden colour.
 The brand I prefer to use is Nhu Quynh.